ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

     the connection dropped before Bob could receive the Alice-side signature for the funding transaction).
     Bob can now allow Alice to reuse this output.

+Bob SHOULD forget a mapping between `txid:vout` to a `state`, if any of the following conditions are true:

+* If the transaction output has been spent onchain, Bob MAY forget its mapping if the *spending* transaction has already confirmed for 100 blocks.
+  Bob MUST otherwise remember the transaction output if it is still unspent.

+> **Rationale** The 100 blocks is the same as coinbase maturity,
+> which assumes that chain reorganizations cannot be as large as
+> 100 blocks.

 Alice MAY request either an onchain operation or a 0-conf Lightning operation, when specifying a swap-in-potentiam UTXO.